The Ultimutt Labrador Handbook

 Labrador grooming

 On the whole, Labradors are quite low-maintenance in terms of grooming.
 They have a thick double coat which consists of a soft undercoat and a coarser outer coat, to help them in various weather conditions.
 They shed hair year-round, but in Spring and Autumn, they shed significantly when they “blow” their coat.
 During this time, regular brushing is important if you don’t want dog hair on every surface.
 Brushing every 2-3 weeks should be adequate but in the heavy shedding seasons, you may need to brush more regularly.
 Each owner (and their Labrador) is different, but sometimes they may need a bath.
-If and when you do bathe your Labrador, use a mild dog-friendly shampoo.
+If and when you do bathe your Labrador, use a mild, dog-friendly shampoo.
 Don’t over-bath them (more than once a month) because this can strip their natural oils, and cause skin issues.

 Labrador diet

 Like any dog, the best diet you can feed a Labrador is one that is nutritionally balanced, to support their active lifestyle and keep their weight at the right level.
 Given they are prone to joint issues, skin conditions and obesity, their diet should take this into consideration.
 High-quality protein from a variety of sources is important to support muscle growth and general health.
 Protein should make up 20-30% of their diet, and good sources include chicken, turkey, beef, lamb, salmon and eggs.
 Fat should be given to Labradors in moderation, though healthy fat sources are encouraged - fish oils, chicken fat, and flaxseed are examples of these.
 Fat provides a great source of concentrated energy for Labradors but it shouldn’t make up too much of a diet (ideally around 10-15%) to avoid encountering any weight issues.
 Carbohydrates are good for energy, though it’s best to focus on ‘complex carbs’ that are easier on their digestive system.
 These include sweet potatoes and quinoa.
 In conclusion, given Labradors are prone to obesity, portion control is important.
 Choose foods that are appropriate for the age, weight and activity level of your pooch.
 An adult Labrador will typically require 1000-1400 calories a day.
+However, every dog is different, and factors such as age, activity level and whether they are neutered all influence the exact number of calories they will need.
+Regular weight checks with your veterinary team will help to spot weight gain early so that calorie intake can be reduced.

 Why we recommend fresh for a Labrador